gahrayce/CS-360/README.md

   Also on the inventory activity are floating buttons.

-  The first floating button navigates the user to an activity for adding items: again, EditText widgets accept input and there is a button for each of adding the items and navigating back to the inventory view.

-  The second floating button navigates the user to the screen where they are prompted to decide whether to turn on SMS notifications for out-of-stock items (yet unimplemented).
+  The first floating button navigates the user to the screen where they are prompted to decide whether to turn on SMS notifications for out-of-stock items (yet unimplemented).
 The user may select "Yes" (unhandled) or "No" to navigate back to the inventory screen.

+  The second floating button button navigates the user to an activity for adding items: again, EditText widgets accept input and there is a button for each of adding the items and navigating back to the inventory view.

   I intended for this application to be intuitive to navigate and unintimidating to users who may not be tech savvy.
 I believe clearly-labeled buttons, minimal navigation requirements, and unambiguous toast messages help this app accomplish these goals.